HR 4098

-The star system is a visual binary with a 3.466″ projected separation, identified as such in 1994–1997.
+The star system is a visual binary with a 3.466 seconds of arc projected separation, identified as such in 1994–1997.
 The orbit of the binary is wide and highly uncertain due to the long period and high inclination.

 The larger star, HD 90508A, is a very old main-sequence star approaching a turn-off from the main sequence.
 Very little dust remains in the stellar system, therefore the starlight of HR 4098 is one of the standards for non-polarized emission, polarization being below 0.2% in all bands.
 Unlike the majority of G-class stars, HD 90508A has a direct correlation between brightness and stellar activity.
 This behavior is shared with HD 88986 and the Sun.

 Very little is known about the companion, which could be a K-class or M-class dwarf star.